Welcome to the Coconuts and Kettlebells community!

 About Me

-I’m a Jesus lover, wife, mom of two incredible toddlers, and boxer dog mom.
+I’m a child of God, wife, mom of two, and I have the sweetest little goldendoodle named Chili.
 As a marine-corps wife, I’ve lived all up and down the Eastern Seaboard, and current reside in the gorgeous area of Northern Virginia.

 Professionally, I’m a Nutritional Therapy Practitioner (NTP™), certified by the Nutritional Therapy Association®, and a National Strength and Conditioning Association (NSCA®) Certified Personal Trainer.
-I’m the founder and writer behind most of the posts you’ll find here on coconutsandkettlebells.com, and I’m the author of the best-selling cookbook, Coconuts and Kettlebells.
-I’m also the host of the top-ranked women’s health and fitness podcast, Well-Fed Women, the owner of the mineral supplement line, Well Minerals, and the creator an innovative personalized home workout program, Strong From Home.
+I’m the founder and writer behind all of the posts you’ll find here on coconutsandkettlebells.com, and I’m the author of the best-selling cookbook, Coconuts and Kettlebells.
+I was the host of the top-ranked women’s health and fitness podcast, Well-Fed Women for 11 years.
+Currently, I’m the founder of Well Minerals, and the creator an innovative personalized home workout program, Strong From Home.

 Before pivoting and becoming a nutritionist and starting my own business, I worked as the marketing director for a large chain of retail stores in the triathlon industry.
-As part of the marketing for the stores, I directed many road races, coached group workouts, and did health presentations at local doctors offices and even Semper Fit (USMC), which is ultimately how I met my husband.
+As part of the marketing for the stores, I was a race director, coached group workouts, and did a number of different health presentations at local offices and Semper Fit (USMC), which is how I met my husband.

-My husband and I now use our experience in the running and triathlon industry to create and direct races that support local community efforts and give back as much as we can.
+My husband and I now use our experience in the running and triathlon industry to create and direct races that support local community efforts and give back.

 My Story

 Starting at a young age, I was on a diet.
 Like many women, I thought that’s what I was supposed to do.
-I ate vegetarian for most of my adolescence, and as my body started to change in high school, I started drinking diet shakes and working out to lose weight.
+I ate vegetarian for most of my adolescence, and as my body started to change in high school, I started drinking diet shakes and doing cardio to lose weight.

 While making these “lifestyle changes” started out innocent, I quickly became obsessed with counting calories and felt shame and guilt for missing a workout.
-Even though I had lost the weight I thought I needed to, I still hated my body and felt like I needed to fix myself.
+Even though I had lost the weight I thought I needed to, I still felt like I needed to fix myself.

 Over the course of 10 years, I went vegan, ran marathons, read endless self-help books, and tried every new diet under the sun.
 In the process, I ran my health into the ground.
 I dealt with chronic back pain on a daily basis, I lost my period, was always getting sick, and my metabolism was completely destroyed.
 I also struggled with anxiety and digestive issues, including IBS.